elvisleung222/TrendTemplate/README.md

 - [x] Filter fields with no data
 - [ ] Check if pivot point occurs
 - [ ] Notify when pivot point occurs
+- [ ] Incorporate IBD RS as a filtering rule